Here's why England players took their medals off after Euro 2020 final - and how fans reacted

 Misses from young stars Marcus Rashford, Jadon Sancho and Bukayo Saka led to Italy winning at Wembley 3-2 on penalties after a 1-1 deadlock and extra time.

-A number of the England team, including goal scorer Luke Shaw, were then quick to take off their silver medals after the game.
+A number of the England team, including goal scorer Luke Shaw, then took off their silver medals during the trophy ceremony.

 So, why did England take their medals off?